wethod/learning-center-staging/content/alerts/index.md

 * A probability lower than 90%.

 {{< note title="Note" >}}
-Solution: the project can be considered active and its probability is higher or equal to 90%.
+Solution: the project can be considered active if its probability is higher or equal to 90%.
 {{< /note >}}

 ### Budget Submitted

-This alert is shown if you have the permission to approve budgets and there's a budget waiting for approval.
+This alert is shown if you have the permission to approve budgets and **there's a budget waiting for approval**.

 * Project id, project id budget, project status

 * Budget id, budget status

-* Employee id, employee id person, employee type;
+* Employee id, employee id person, employee type

-* Roles;
+* Roles

 ### Budget Consumption Too Fast

 This alert is shown if you're manager of a project where the [budget consumption]({{< relref "reports/index.md#budget-consumption" >}}) is more than 20% greater than the project's [progress]({{< relref "glossary/index.md#absolute-project-progress" >}}).

+The problem depends on:

 * Project probability